R0GGER/docker/obs-streaming/README.md

 2. Stream your live content to `rtmp://localhost:1935/encoder/stream_name` where `stream_name` is the name of your stream.

-3. In Safari, VLC or any HLS compatible browser / player, open `http://localhost:8080/hls/stream_name.m3u8`.
+3. In Chrome, VLC or any HLS compatible browser / player, open `http://localhost:8080/hls/stream_name.m3u8`.
 Note that the first time, it might take a few (10-15) seconds before the stream works.